jl94x4/ColleXions/README.md

 ## Include & Exclude Collections

-- **Exclude Collections:** The exclusion list allows you to specify collections that should never be pinned.
+- **Exclude Collections:** The exclusion list allows you to specify collections that should never be pinned or unpinned by ColleXions.
 These collections are "blacklisted," meaning that even if they are randomly selected or included in the special collections, they will be skipped, any collections you have manually pinned that are in this list will not be unpinned either.
 This is especially useful if you have "Trending" collections that you wish to be pinned to your home screen at all times.

 - **Include Collections:** The inclusion list is the opposite of the exclusion list.
 It allows you to specify exactly which collections should be considered for pinning.
 This gives you control over which collections can be pinned, filtering the selection to only a few curated options.
 Make sure ```"use_inclusion_list": false,``` is set appropriately for your use case.